Chart Color Schemes

 The level of cultural diversity witnessed in Barton was found to be above average when compared nationally for a number of language and cultural background related metrics

-Barton's population was found to be more culturally diverse than most local markets, with 19.1% speaking a language other than English at home and 29.2% born overseas.
-The predominant religion in Barton is Christianity, comprising 37.8% of its population.
-However, Judaism is notably overrepresented, making up 0.7% compared to the Australian Capital Territory's 0.2%.
+Barton's population showed high diversity, with 19.1% speaking a language other than English at home and 29.2% born overseas.
+Christianity was the predominant religion, comprising 37.8%.
+Judaism had an overrepresentation of 0.7%, compared to the Australian Capital Territory's 0.2%.

 Frequently Asked Questions - Diversity